giulioisac/giulioisac.github.io/posts/me.md

 where $$\mathbb{E}_\mathcal{D}[\cdot]$$ indicates the empirical average with respect to the set $$\mathcal{D}$$.

-## Principle of minimum discriminatory information
+## Principle of Minimum Discriminatory Information
 We are looking for a probability distribution $$P(x)$$ that is the most similar to a reference distribution $P_{\rm 0}$ while reproducing some average observables from the data $\mathcal{D}$ (such as the mean and standard deviation of x)